wmhilton-stoplight/platform-docs/2.-workspaces/a.creating-a-workspace.md

 3. Provide your business email address.

-4. Provide your company name and a URL for your workspace, and then select **Next**.
+4. Provide your company name and the URL of your workspace, and then select **Next**.

 <!-- focus: center -->
 ![Create a Workspace](../assets/images/create-workspace.png)